-As my interests evolved beyond the world of decorating and home staging, I realized that the overarching theme of my life had been embracing possibility and helping others do the same.
+As my interests evolved beyond the world of decorating and home staging, I realized I needed to broaden my corporate name.

 “Complexity comes disguised as something we think we need to be successful, but it actually contributes to our failure.” ~ Kenny Rueter

 I’ve certainly fallen into the “complexity trap,” which is how I ended up with about 10 websites.
 I say “about” because I honestly never remember what they all are.
 Of course I could figure it out, but I’ve noticed I don’t even want to!